3450 Forestdale Drive, Burlington, NC

 As you age, your enamel naturally wears down, and the yellowish layer beneath it, called dentin, becomes more visible.
 This process is natural and can lead to teeth that look more yellow or dull.
 Although you cannot prevent aging, maintaining good oral hygiene can help slow the process and keep your smile looking bright.

 Trauma to a tooth, such as a fall or injury, can also cause discoloration.
-When a tooth is damaged, the blood vessels inside may break, causing the tooth to turn gray or dark.
-In some cases, the discoloration may go away on its own, but in other cases, a dentist may need to treat the tooth to restore its color.
+The blood vessels inside may break due to tooth damage.
+This can cause the tooth to turn gray or dark.
+Sometimes the discoloration goes away on its own, but other times a dentist may need to treat it to restore the color.

 Discolored Teeth FAQs